nuvla/documentation/docs/docs/dave/quick/nuvla-module-population.md

 python add-module.py
 ```

 You should now see the application in your Nuvla's App Store.
-Repeat the same steps for other example applications.